jbowdre/virtuallypotato/content/posts/2022/esxi-arm-on-quartz64/index.md

   - vpn
 comment: true # Disable comment if false.
 ---
+{{% notice info "ESXi-ARM Fling v1.10 Update" %}}
+On July 20, 2022, VMware released a major update for the ESXi-ARM Fling.
+Among [other fixes and improvements](https://flings.vmware.com/esxi-arm-edition#changelog), this version enables **in-place ESXi upgrades** and [adds support for the Quartz64's **on-board NIC**](https://twitter.com/jmcwhatever/status/1549935971822706688).
+To update, I:
+1. Wrote the new ISO installer to another USB drive.
+2. Attached the installer drive to the USB hub, next to the existing ESXi drive.
+3. Booted the installer and selected to upgrade ESXi on the existing device.
+4. Powered-off post-install, unplugged the hub, and attached the ESXi drive directly to the USB2 port on the Quart64.
+5. Connected the ethernet cable to the onboard NIC.
+6. Booted to ESXi.
+7. Once booted, I used the DCUI to (re)configure the management network and activate the onboard network adapter.

+Now I've got directly-attached USB storage, and the onboard NIC provides gigabit connectivity.
+I've made a few tweaks to the rest of the article to reflect the lifting of those previous limitations.
+{{% /notice %}}

 Up until this point, [my homelab](/vmware-home-lab-on-intel-nuc-9/) has consisted of just a single Intel NUC9 ESXi host running a bunch of VMs.
 It's served me well but lately I've been thinking that it would be good to have an additional host for some of my workloads.
 In particular, I'd like to have a [Tailscale node](/secure-networking-made-simple-with-tailscale/) on my home network which _isn't_ hosted on the NUC so that I can patch ESXi remotely without cutting off my access.
 I appreciate the small footprint of the NUC so I'm not really interested in a large "grown-up" server at this time.
 So for now I thought it might be fun to experiment with [VMware's ESXi on ARM fling](https://flings.vmware.com/esxi-arm-edition) which makes it possible to run a full-fledged VMWare hypervisor on a Raspbery Pi.

 Of course, I decided to embark upon this project at a time when Raspberry Pis are basically impossible to get.
 So instead I picked up a [PINE64 Quartz64](https://wiki.pine64.org/wiki/Quartz64) single-board computer (SBC) which seems like a potentially very-capable piece of hardware.... but there is a prominent warning at the bottom of the [store page](https://pine64.com/product/quartz64-model-a-8gb-single-board-computer/):